 In addition to the Annual Platform Fee, Customer is pre-purchasing 20,000,000 API calls for use during the Initial Term at a cost per API call rate of $0.0075 (“API Usage Fee”).
 Spreedly will invoice Customer monthly in arrears at the rate of $0.0075 for any additional API calls which exceed the initial purchase volume of 20,000,000.
-Payment of the additional API calls shall be in accordance with Section of the Agreement.
+Payment of the additional API calls shall be in accordance with Section 7 of the Agreement.

-4) Renewal Terms Fees: Except as otherwise agreed by the Parties in writing, the Annual Platform Fee and API Usage Fee will increase by 6% over the prior Contract Year in each successive Renewal Term.
-For example, the Annual Platform Fee will increase to $79,500 in the first Renewal Term, and the API call rate will increase to $0.00795 per API call.
+4) Renewal Terms Fees: Except as otherwise agreed by the Parties in writing, the Annual Platform Fee and API Usage Fee will increase by 4% over the prior Contract Year in each successive Renewal Term.

 5) Support Services.